 Supporting hospice patients

-Our social workers are referred direct by hospice services.They support patients who have a new diagnosis and may need either care provision at that time or information and advice about the range of services available that could be beneficial over time.
+Our social workers are referred direct by hospice services.They support patients who have a palliative diagnosis and may need either care provision at that time or information and advice about the range of services available that could be beneficial over time.

 They are also involved with those patients who have existing care provision under Bolton Council’s Adult and Community Services and may require a reassessment of their social care needs due to a health change.
 This could involve joint working and liaison with other social workers, district nurses, care agencies, Macmillan nurses and other providers of care.